guilhermedebrites/guilhermedebrites/README.md

 <h2>📝 About me</h2>
 <p>👋 Hello, I'm Guilherme Gomes de Brites, a 20-year-old technology and innovation enthusiast.
 I am currently pursuing a Bachelor's degree in Software Engineering at PUC Minas, with an expected graduation in December 2027.
 Passionate about solving complex problems through programming, I have experience in back-end development, especially using Java and Spring Boot.</p>

-<p>🌐 I work as a Back-End Development Intern at Inter in Belo Horizonte, and previously I was a developer at eduCAT Tecnologia.
+<p>🌐 I work as a Back-End Development at Inter in Belo Horizonte, and previously I was a developer at eduCAT Tecnologia.
 I am constantly looking for new challenges and opportunities to apply and expand my skills in REST APIs and other emerging technologies.</p>

 <p>📚 In addition to my practical experience, I hold several certifications in programming and web development, including Java, Spring Boot, Python, Django, JavaScript, Nodejs, and RESTful APIs.
 I am fluent in Portuguese and proficient in English, allowing me to collaborate in multicultural environments and broaden my professional horizons.</p>